 Lea Salonga

 Salonga began performing in Philippine musical theatre as a child, making her professional debut at age seven.
-Her international breakthrough occurred in 1989 when she originated the role of Kim in the West End production of Miss Saigon, later reprising her performance in 1991 when the production transferred to Broadway.
-She continued her Broadway success with standout performances as Éponine and Fantine in Les Misérables (1993, 2007), followed by major roles in Flower Drum Song (2002), Allegiance (2015), Once on This Island (2017), Here Lies Love (2023), and the musical revue Stephen Sondheim’s Old Friends (2025).
-On film, she earned critical acclaim for her roles in Bakit Labis Kitang Mahal (1992) and Sana Maulit Muli (1995).
-Additionally, Salonga provided the singing voice for the characters of Jasmine in Aladdin (1992) and the titular character in Mulan (1998) and Mulan II (2004).
-On television, she appeared regularly on That's Entertainment, As the World Turns, and Pretty Little Liars.
-Furthermore, Salonga has expanded her career to include reality television as a coach on The Voice of the Philippines and its spin-off series, The Voice Kids and The Voice Teens.
+She achieved international recognition in 1989 when she originated the role of Kim in the West End production of Miss Saigon, later reprising the role on Broadway in 1991.
+She earned critical success for her performances in Les Misérables (1993, 2007) and Flower Drum Song (2002–2003).
+On film, she was praised for her performances in Bakit Labis Kitang Mahal (1992) and Sana Maulit Muli (1995), and she provided the singing voices for Princess Jasmine in Aladdin (1992) and Fa Mulan in Mulan (1998) and Mulan II (2004).
+She has also appeared on television in That's Entertainment, As the World Turns, and Pretty Little Liars, and served as a coach on The Voice of the Philippines as well as its spin-off series The Voice Kids and The Voice Teens.

 Biography from the Wikipedia article Lea Salonga.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.